Alfresco/alfresco-build-tools/docs/README.md

     fi
 ```

-Then if you are using the `docker/build-push-action` action:
+Then, if you are using the `docker/build-push-action` action:

 ```yml
 - name: Build and push